 Consumer Reports Test Showed Defect

-The recall was thankfully issued before there were any reports of injuries or incidents.
+Thankfully, the recall was issued before there were any reports of injuries or incidents.
 Consumer Reports has applauded Jané for taking their findings seriously and working with CPSC to issue the recall in a timely manner.
-The recalled strollers reportedly have a black frame, a reclining seat or hammock that is reversible and a hood.
+The recalled strollers reportedly have a black frame, a reversible reclining seat or hammock, and a hood.
 An insert is sold with the stroller for smaller babies.

 Importance of Registering Products